-These rules apply to the installation of all Temporary–Fixed Two-Way 0.98 m, 1.2 m and 1.8m earth stations using the VSAT service including those mounted and operated on vehicles, such as an emergency response vehicle or a consumer recreation vehicle.
-A “Temporary-Fixed” earth station is, according to the FCC rules, an earth station that changes its location (coordinates) anytime during a six-month period.
-For the purposes of this document, all Skycasters earth stations using VSAT service, mounted on a vehicle or truck or otherwise used as a transportable antenna for stationary operation, are considered Temporary-Fixed Earth Stations.
+These rules apply to the installation of all Temporary–Fixed Two-Way 1.2m and 1.8m Earth stations using the VSAT service including those mounted and operated on vehicles, such as an emergency response vehicle or a consumer recreation vehicle.
+A “Temporary-Fixed” Earth station is, according to the FCC rules, an Earth station that changes its location (coordinates) anytime during a six-month period.
+For the purposes of this document, all Skycasters Earth stations using VSAT service, mounted on a vehicle or truck or otherwise used as a transportable antenna for stationary operation, are considered Temporary-Fixed Earth Stations.

 The FCC has imposed the following conditions on the FCC licenses held by Skycasters when operating, installing and deploying Temporary Fixed Earth Stations and is mandatory for all installations made within the Continental United States as well as Hawaii, Alaska, Puerto Rico, the U.S. Virgin Islands and other U.S. territories.